meteor/meteor/Development.md

 ### Test against the local meteor copy

 When running any of tests, be sure run them against the checked-out copy of Meteor instead of the globally-installed version.
-This means ensuring that the command being ran is `path-to-meteor-checkout/meteor` and not just `meteor`.
+This means ensuring that the command is `path-to-meteor-checkout/meteor` and not just `meteor`.

-This is important so that tests are ran against the version in development and not the stable Meteor release.
+This is important so that tests are run against the version in development and not the stable (installed) Meteor release.

 ### Running tests on Meteor core